top of page

 Andrew Arginovski

-The FCA has finalised a package of reforms aimed at simplifying insurance regulation, reducing costs for firms, and supporting growth, all while maintaining appropriate protections for consumers and smaller commercial clients.
-These measures, set out in Policy Statement PS25/21 and related consultations, mark one of the FCA’s most significant recalibrations of insurance conduct rules since the introduction of the Consumer Duty.
+The FCA has finalised and implemented a package of reforms aimed at simplifying insurance regulation, reducing costs for firms, and supporting growth, while maintaining appropriate protections for consumers and smaller commercial clients.
+These measures, set out in Policy Statement PS25/21 and related consultations, are now in effect and represent one of the FCA’s most significant recalibrations of insurance conduct rules since the introduction of the Consumer Duty.

 Below, we break down what’s changing, who it affects, and what firms should be planning for next.